top of page

 I routinely encourage real-life practice of the skills and ideas learned in psychotherapy.
 Psychological learning merely begins in session, as a session only takes up 50 minutes of an individual’s 168-hour week.
 A session can have a huge positive impact, however, what is of utmost importance is having the client test out or practice the skills, techniques and notions that were discussed in session in their everyday life.
 Experiential learning and homework are essential to enabling the client to begin to change how they think, feel and act in more adaptive ways in situations that they find problematic.
 I help clients to implement these new ways of thinking and behaving into their lives to improve their mental health and life situation one small step at a time.

-My counselling approach is integrative and evidenced-based (Cognitive-Behavioural Therapy (CBT), Solution-Focused Therapy, Person-Centered Psychotherapy, and Motivational Interviewing).
+My counselling approach is integrative and evidenced-based: Cognitive-Behavioural Therapy (CBT), Solution-Focused Therapy, Person-Centered Psychotherapy, Motivational Interviewing and Integrative Harm Reduction Psychotherapy.

 Here is a link to my Psychotherapist profile on the Order of Psychologists of Quebec website: